datahoundz/Springboard_Data_Science/07_Capstone_Report.md

 ### State Level Gun Ownership Research

-The Centers for Disease Control do a great job of tracking, reporting and providing data on firearm suicide.
+The Centers for Disease Control does a tremendous job of tracking, reporting and providing data on firearm suicide.
 State level data on gun ownership, though, is nearly non-existent.

 ### Social and Economic Influence on Firearm Suicide

-Utilizing census data to analyze state level social and economic predictors of firearm suicide offers an compelling avenue for study.
-It was initally hoped to address those elements in this analysis, but data sets were already multiplying too rapidly.
+Utilizing census data to analyze state level social and economic predictors of firearm suicide offers a compelling avenue for study.
+It was initially hoped to address those elements in this analysis, but data sets were already multiplying too rapidly.

 Recommendations to Legislators and Gun Regulation Advocates
 -----------------------------------------------------------

 ### Focusing on Firearm Suicide Reduces Immediate Rejection

 Many gun owners view any effort to regulate gun ownership as a ploy to take their guns away.
 A focus on firearm suicide places the gun owner at the center of concern.
 The data is alarming and most so in regions where gun legislation is near non-existent and guns are omnipresent.
-The desire is to protect gun owners and their families.
+The primary goal of this effort is to protect gun owners and their families.

 ### Target Efforts on Most Effective Legislation